Office Wiring For Your Move or Remodel

 Paging Systems

 If you have a manufacturing plant, warehouse, or another large area with many mobile employees, a paging system may be something to consider.
-As each staff member won’t have a phone, a paging system can be an effective way to alert them.
+As each staff member won’t have a phone, a paging system can effectively alert them.

-Paging systems often operate hand-in-hand with a phone system.
+Paging systems often operate in conjunction with a phone system.
 Depending on the size of the area covered, several paging speakers are required to ensure people can hear page announcements.
-Each speaker will need a wire to connect it back to the phone system.
+Each speaker will need a wire to connect back to the phone system.

-At least one phone is usually installed in these areas so people can respond to pages.
+At least one phone is typically installed in these areas so people can respond to pages.

 People in warehouse